godotengine/godot-docs/tutorials/3d/inverse_kinematics.rst

 the target node within our top level scene.
 But for us to work with target easily its Transform should be on the same level as the Skeleton.

-To cope with this problem we create a "target" node under our scene root node and at runtime we will reparent it copying the global transform, which will achieve the desired effect.
+To cope with this problem, we create a "target" node under our scene root node and at runtime we will reparent it, copying the global transform which will achieve the desired effect.

 Create a new Spatial node under the root node and rename it to "target".